 In today’s post, I’m going to focus on the final stage of word study, derivational relations.
 This stage begins at or around 5th grade.
 Kids at this stage demonstrate these reader characteristics:

-- THEY READ FLUENTLY
+- READ FLUENTLY

-- THEY COMPREHEND WELL
+- COMPREHEND WELL

 - WITH WORD LEARNING, THEY FOCUS ON MEANING AND GROWTH OF VOCABULARY USAGE

-DESCRIPTION OF THE DERIVATIONAL RELATIONS STAGE
+WHAT THE DERIVATIONAL RELATIONS STAGE LOOKS LIKE

 To begin, you really want to focus on meaning first with this stage and clearly explain the roots of the words you include in your sorts.
 By studying related forms or demonstrating how the words share the same origin or derivation, students solidify how the words are used differently.